Pulsation of quantum walk between two arbitrary graphs with weakly connected bridge: Summary and discussion

 \section{Summary and discussion}

-This paper investigates a phenomenon called pulsation, inspired by quantum search algorithms and perfect state transfer.
-We considered the Grover walk on a graph formed by connecting two arbitrary graphs via a single edge, referred to as a bridge.
+This paper investigated a phenomenon called pulsation, inspired by quantum search algorithms and perfect state transfer.
+We considered a perturbed Grover walk on a graph formed by connecting two arbitrary graphs via a single edge, referred to as a bridge.
 A parameter $\epsilon > 0$, representing the strength of connectivity, is assigned to the bridge.
-We showed that for sufficiently small $\epsilon$, pulsation occurred in this setting.
-That is, the quantum walker periodically transfers between the two graphs.
-We derived an asymptotic expression for the probability of finding the walker on either graph.
-These results revealed that the behavior of pulsation is determined not by the structure of the graphs, but solely by the number of arcs in each.
-Furthermore, we demonstrated that the quantum walker goes back and forth between the two graphs, with a period of order $O(\epsilon^{-1/2})$.
-In this study, we focused on the case of a composed graph consisting of two graphs connected by one edge.
+Since the time evolution operator of the perturbed Grover walk is uniquely determined by only the underlying graph, we could focus on the graph structures influence to the pulsation and found the following properties.
+We showed that for sufficiently small $\epsilon$, pulsation occurs in this setting: that is, the quantum walker periodically transfers between the two graphs.
+We derived an asymptotic expression for the probability of finding the walker on either graph for $\epsilon \ll 1$.
+These results revealed that the behavior of pulsation is determined not by detailed adjacency information of each graph and also the place of the bridge between them, but solely by the number of arcs in each (Theorem \ref{thm: prob}).
+Furthermore, we demonstrated that the quantum walker goes back and forth between the two graphs, with a period of order $O(\epsilon^{-1/2})$ (Theorem \ref{thm: periodicity}).
+We discovered a universal property of the Grover walk, which is the pulsation.
+However, in this study, we focused on the case of a composed graph consisting of two graphs connected by one edge.
+Several compelling avenues for further investigation emerge from this work, including the extension of our model to multiple weak bridges or more complex graph compositions.
+Moreover, we have a lot of future's works connecting to the related topics by extending our model.

-We guess that since {\it a weakly bridge} might be regarded as the potential barrier for small $\epsilon$, this phenomenon may be interpreted as a model that handles the phenomenon known as a kind of the tunneling effect \cite{B,DH} in quantum mechanics using quantum walks.
+We guess that since {\it a weak bridge} might be regarded as the potential barrier for small $\epsilon$, this phenomenon may be interpreted as a model that handles the phenomenon known as a kind of the tunneling effect \cite{B,DH} in quantum mechanics using quantum walks.
+We need to find its explicit connection in future's work.

-This model may be considered as an analogy of quantum batteries \cite{AF}.
+We expect that our model may be also applied to an analogy of quantum batteries \cite{AF}.
 One of the objectives of those studies is to extract the energy from the batteries efficiently by using unitary operators.
 Whereas, this paper showed that the energy (quantum walker) was extracted from $H_1$ to $H_2$ by $U(\epsilon)$.
 We conceive that the results of this paper may be one of the directions of quantum batteries and quantum walks on finite graphs.

-A natural direction for future work is to investigate whether similar behavior occurs on graphs composed of more than three graphs or connected by more than two edges.
-In addition, the effective resistance of electric circuits appeared in Theorem \ref{thm: periodicity}.
-Clarifying the connection between the electric circuit and this paper is another future work.